Benny Howell: Hampshire County Cricket Club

 After spending several seasons in the Hampshire Second XI, Howell made his first team debut for Hampshire against Leicestershire in a List A match in the Clydesdale Bank 40 in August 2010.
 His second List A match came in the return fixture held at Grace Road, Leicester.
 Hampshire won the 2010 Friends Provident t20, though Howell played no part in the competition.
 This would normally have qualified Hampshire and runners-up Somerset a place in the 2010 Champions League Twenty20.
 However, the tournament clashed with the end of the English domestic season, making Hampshire unable to take part.
 Instead, Hampshire were granted a place alongside Somerset in the 2011 Caribbean Twenty20.
 It was in this tournament that Howell made his Twenty20 debut in during Hampshire's group match against Canada.
 He played all of Hampshire's fixtures in the tournament, including the final against Trinidad and Tobago, which Hampshire lost.

 The 2011 English domestic season saw Howell become a regular feature in Hampshire ccc limited-overs squads, mostly in List A cricket, though he also appeared in just under half of Hampshire's group matches in the 2011 Friends Provident t20.
 He got off to a quiet start in Hampshire's first match of the 2011 Clydesdale Bank 40 against Surrey, but in their following fixture in the competition he struck his maiden half century, scoring 66 runs.
 Two games later, he scored his maiden century against Surrey at The Oval, making a quickfire 122 from 113 balls.
-Howell ended the one day season as Hampshire's top run scorer Immediately following this match he made his first-class debut against Lancashire in the County Championship at the Rose Bowl.
+Howell ended the one day season as Hampshire's top run scorer.
+Following this match he made his first-class debut against Lancashire in the County Championship at the Rose Bowl.
 Howell continued his good form from the previous limited overs fixture by scoring 71 in Hampshire County Cricket Club second-innings, after being forced to follow-on from their first-innings, in which Howell was dismissed for a three-ball duck by Kyle Hogg.
 This was his only first-class appearance that season.
 Hampshire's season was one characterised by struggle, following his good run of form, Howell's season levelled out.
 He made just one further half century in the Clydesdale Bank 40, against Northamptonshire, while his handful of Twenty20 appearances bought him limited success.

 Following the 2011 season, Howell announced in November that he was looking for opportunities away from Hampshire, expressing an interest in finding a county where he was assured of regular appearances in four-day cricket.
 During the English winter he played cricket in Melbourne, Australia, close to where his parents live, for Essendon Cricket Club in the Victorian Premier League.
 He chose to leave Hampshire in January 2012.

 He rejoined the club on a three-year contract for the 2023 English season.